Mohammed bin Rashid Space Centre: DubaiSat-2

-DubaiSat-2 was launched on 21 November 2013 from the Yasny Launch Base in Russia, using the Russian Dnepr rocket launcher in cooperation with the Russian International Space Company (Kosmotras), under the supervision of a team of engineers from MBRSC.
-The speed of DubaiSat-2 was 7.55 km/s until it passed 600 km above the Earth.
-The communication link with DubaiSat-2 was established within an hour after separation from Dnepr rocket, and the satellite took its first image 24 hours after its launch, capturing Bani Yas Island in Abu Dhabi.
+Shortly after the successful launch of DubaiSat-1, MBRSC and Satrec Initiative began work on DubaiSat-2, which launched on 21 November 2013 from the Yasny Launch Base in Russia, on a Russian Dnepr rocket, under the supervision of a team of engineers from MBRSC.
+The communication link with Dubai-Sat-2 was established within an hour after separation from Dnepr rocket, and the satellite took its first image 24 hours after its launch, capturing Bani Yas Island in Abu Dhabi.